Making the Quasi-Judicial Bodies Works

 - More administrative and less judicial work: Their engagement with duties such as law and order, protocol, coordination, and other administrative functions leaves them with much less time for court work.

-- lack proper knowledge of law and procedures: Several of the presiding officers lack proper knowledge of law and procedures, which has landed many a civil servant in deep trouble in sensitive matters such as those related to arms licences.
+- lack of proper knowledge of law and procedures: Several of the presiding officers lack proper knowledge of law and procedures, which has landed many civil servants in deep trouble in sensitive matters such as those related to arms licenses.

 - Limited access to records: Their access to court clerks and record keepers is limited.
 Computers and video recorders are not available in many of these courts.
 Except in some states such as Maharashtra, Madhya Pradesh, and Rajasthan.